dotnet/docs-aspire/docs/community-toolkit/ollama.md

 ## Client integration

-To get started with the .NET Aspire OllamaSharp integration, install the [Aspire.CommunityToolkit.OllamaSharp](https://github.com/orgs/CommunityToolkit/packages/nuget/package/Aspire.CommunityToolkit.OllamaSharp) NuGet package in the client-consuming project, i.e., the project for the application that uses the Ollama client.
+To get started with the .NET Aspire OllamaSharp integration, install the [Aspire.CommunityToolkit.OllamaSharp](https://github.com/orgs/CommunityToolkit/packages/nuget/package/Aspire.CommunityToolkit.OllamaSharp) NuGet package in the client-consuming project, that is, the project for the application that uses the Ollama client.

 ### [.NET CLI](#tab/dotnet-cli)